 A browse knob and loading buttons allow you to search through your music library and load songs onto the respective deck.

-The Numark Party Mix is compatible with Serato.
+The Numark Party Mix II is compatible with Serato.
 You can download a copy of Serato DJ Lite and get started mixing straight away.
 Serato is one of the most popular DJ mixing software platforms.
 An excellent piece of software that’s a great introduction to the world of digital DJing.